Sceluswe/Anax-base---Scelus/README.md

 The MIT License (MIT) Copyright (c) 2013 Mikael Roos (me@mikaelroos.se) Path: included in scelus\src\CSource\

 # History
-v1.0 (2015-06-07) Uploaded the entire webbtemplate with my own additions.
+v1.1 (2015-10-17) Added a mention and description of the CUpload class. v1.0 (2015-06-07) Uploaded the entire webbtemplate with my own additions.